shemankubana/PHPantry-/README.md

       * **Product Management**:
           * **Add New Products**: Form to add product details (name, description, price, image URL) to the database.
           * **Delete Existing Products**: Ability to remove products from the inventory.
-  * **Dark Theme**: A sleek, modern dark mode applied across both the storefront and the admin panel for enhanced aesthetics.

 -----

 ## 🚀 Technologies Used